snonux/foo.zone/gemfeed/2021-04-24-welcome-to-the-geminispace.md

 Around the same time, I discovered a relatively new, more lightweight protocol named Gemini, which does not support all these CPU-intensive features like HTML, JavaScript, and CSS.
 Also, tracking and ads are unsupported by the Gemini protocol.

 The "downside" is that due to the limited capabilities of the Gemini protocol, all sites look very old and spartan.
 But that is not a downside; that is, in fact, a design choice people made.
 It is up to the client software how your capsule looks.
-For example, you could use a graphical client with nice font renderings and colors to improve the appearance.
+For example, you could use a graphical client with nice font renderings and colours to improve the appearance.
 Or you could use a very minimalistic command line black-and-white Gemini client.
 It's your (the user's) choice.

 [![Screenshot Amfora Gemini terminal client surfing this site](./2021-04-24-welcome-to-the-geminispace/amfora-screenshot.png "Screenshot Amfora Gemini terminal client surfing this site")](./2021-04-24-welcome-to-the-geminispace/amfora-screenshot.png)